 A - Trinity Church - Corner of Wall Street and Broadway

-Its steeple measures 284 feet (87 meters) and was once the tallest building in all of New York City.
+Trinity Church's steeple measures 284 feet (87 meters).
+That’s not all that impressive.
+But it was once the tallest building in New York City.

-In the Art Deco style, the building was constructed between 1929-32 for the Irving Trust Co.
+As for the building itself, it is an Art Deco-style early skyscraper constructed between 1929-32 for the Irving Trust Co.

-The Bank of New York, founded by Alexander Hamilton in 1789, was the first stock traded on the New York Stock Exchange in 1792.
+What is cool about the Bank of New York is that it was founded by Alexander Hamilton in 1789 and was the first stock traded on the New York Stock Exchange in 1792!

 C - Bankers Trust Company - 14 Wall Street

-Located on the left side of the street, and built in 1912 by Trowbridge & Livingston, the stepped pyramid at the top is so iconic that Bankers Trust adopted it as the company logo.
+It has a massive granite stepped pyramid at the top which is so iconic that Bankers Trust adopted it as the company logo.

-You can see the difference between this building and 40 Wall Street, which was built under the new rules.
+You can see the difference between this building and 40 Wall Street which is a set-back building.

-Originally formed under a buttonwood tree further west down Wall Street, the NYSE moved into this Classical style building in 1903.
+Originally formed under a buttonwood tree farther down Wall Street, the NYSE moved into this Classical style building in 1903.

 Now part of the ICE, the Intercontinental Exchange, the New York Stock Exchange is the largest in the world, responsible for about $169 billion in trading daily.